ravi-devarakonda/lamp/README.md

 Though we are using `puppet module` command to install these modules, there are a multitude of other methods you can use (from downloading the modules directly out of `Github` to using a tool like `librarian-puppet`).
 The point is that we need to ultimately get the modules into the modules directory in our shared puppet folder
+>**Disclaimer**: This is a personal repository.
+All code, views or opinions, and any other content represented here are personal and belong solely to me and do not represent those of people, institutions or organizations that I may or may not be associated with in professional or personal capacity, unless explicitly stated.<br>
+<br>*Also **please note**, resources deployed using these example scripts do incur charges.
+Make sure to terminate the deployed resources/services after your tests, to save/minimize your bills*